absolutelightning/treds/README.md

 * `SCANKEYS cursor prefix count` - Returns the count number of keys matching prefix starting from an index in lex order only present in Key/Value Store.
 Last element is the next cursor
 * `SCANKVS cursor prefix count` - Returns the count number of keys/value pair in which keys match prefix starting from an index in lex order only present in Key/Value Store.
 Last element is the next cursor
 * `KEYS cursor regex count` - Returns count number of keys matching a regex in lex order starting with cursor.
 Count is optional.
 Last element is the next cursor
-* `KEYSL cursor regex count` - Returns count number of keys in List Store matching a regex in lex order starting with cursor.
+* `KVS cursor regex count` - Returns count number of keys/values in which keys match a regex in lex order starting with cursor.
 Count is optional.
 Last element is the next cursor
-* `KEYSH cursor regex count` - Returns count number of keys in Hash Store matching a regex in lex order starting with cursor.
-Count is optional.
-Last element is the next cursor
-* `KEYSS cursor regex count` - Returns count number of keys in Set Store matching a regex in lex order starting with cursor.
-Count is optional.
-Last element is the next cursor
+* `EXPIRE key seconds` - Expire key after given seconds
+* `TTL key` - Returns the time in seconds remaining before key expires. -1 if key has no expiry, -2 if key is not present.

+#### Sorted Maps Store
 * `KEYSZ cursor regex count` - Returns count number of keys in Sorted Maps Store matching a regex in lex order starting with cursor.
-Count is optional.
-Last element is the next cursor
-* `KVS cursor regex count` - Returns count number of keys/values in which keys match a regex in lex order starting with cursor.
 Count is optional.
 Last element is the next cursor
 * `ZADD key score member_key member_value [score member_key member_value ....]` - Add member_key with member value with score to a sorted map in key
 * `ZREM key member [member ...]` - Removes a member from sorted map in key
 * `ZCARD key` - Returns the count of key/value pairs in sorted map in key